 If the wrong information has been mistakenly submitted or company changes mean that the PSC register needs to be updated, Companies House must be notified.
 This can be done using the Companies House online service – or using form PSC04 for changes to details of a PSC (or another relevant PSC form).

-Wrong company type was formed
+The wrong company type was formed

 Private vs public